How To Organize Your Closet Once And For All

 A closet overhaul can be a daunting task, fraught with as much emotion as a high-school reunion.
-With relics from a thinner you, brand-new purchases left unworn, or favourites from a bygone era lurking inside, the task can feel like you’re tossing out memories and hopes, too.
+With relics from a different you, brand-new purchases left unworn, or favourites from a bygone era lurking inside, the task can feel like you’re tossing out memories and hopes, too.
 “Clutter therapy is powerful,” says professional organizer and life coach Hellen Buttigieg.
 “People start to feel more confident, lighter and more control of their lives.”
 It’s not going to be easy, but here’s how to face those skinny-jean demons and find the perfect spot for everything.

 Start the big dig

 First, remove every item from your closet (even those dust-covered patent leather heels on the top shelf) and block off four hours.
 Panic may set in.
 The room will look worse than before, when you merely had two days’ worth of clothes on the floor.
-Don’t turtle — it’s part of the process.
-“This is the point of no return and forces you to make a decision on each item before it goes back in,” says professional organizer Hellen Buttigieg.
+Don’t turtle—it’s part of the process.
+“This is the point of no return and forces you to make a decision on each item before it goes back in,” says Buttigieg.
 Label areas of the room as “keep,” “toss,” “donate” and “move.”
 Make sure there’s a laundry hamper nearby and baskets for items that need repairs, alterations and dry-cleaning.

 Be brutally honest